MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ### Roles
 Micah: player.py and obstacle.py and all of their class functions, as well as keyPress system and gameState transition

-Zach: ghoul image, enemy.py, mapDisplay() and the damage calculator, as well as the basics of the element system
+Zack: ghoul image, enemy.py, mapDisplay() and the damage calculator, as well as the basics of the element system

 Eddie: item.py, npc.py, and a basic dialogue file that npc can access